 - Kosher salt

-- Working in batches as necessary, add cooking oil and venison to a large skillet over medium-high heat and sear venison on all sides until a brown crust forms.
+- Working in batches as necessary, heat oil in a large skillet over medium-high heat and sear venison on all sides until a brown crust forms.
 Remove from skillet and set aside.

-- Add additional oil if needed and saute the onions and mushrooms in the skillet until tender and onions begin to brown.
+- Add additional oil if needed, drop the temperature to medium heat and saute the onions and mushrooms in the skillet until tender and onions begin to brown.
 Add minced garlic and cook for an additional 2 minutes, or until fragrant.

 - Melt butter in a soup pot or Dutch oven over low heat and sprinkle in flour to form a roux.
 Whisk continually for 5 minutes, to prevent scorching, or until roux turns from blond to a light brown.